Misszhouia: Distribution

-Misszhouia has been collected from the Lower Cambrian (late Atdabanian) of China (Yu'anshan Member of the Heilinpu Formation at Maotia’shan, the classic Chengjiang locality).
-It has also been found in the Niutitang Formation.
+Misszhouia longicaudata has been collected from the Lower Cambrian (late Atdabanian) of China (Yu'anshan Member of the Heilinpu Formation at Maotia’shan, the classic Chengjiang locality) and also been found in the Niutitang Formation.
+Misszhouia canadensis is known from the Middle Cambrian Burgess Shale in the Marble Canyon (Kootenay National Park).

 Ecology

 All Naraoids were probably marine bottom dwellers.
 Misszhouia probably lived as a predator or scavenger.
 This can be deduced from the robust and spiny basal segments of the legs, which resemble the gnathobases of trilobites.
 These were likely used for chewing.
 Such carnivorous behaviour is confirmed by the relatively small digestive system, that indicates high nutrition value food.

 Taxonomy

 Misszhouia longicaudata was formerly considered a member of the genus Naraoia, originally known as "Naraoia longicaudata", until separated in 1997.
+A cladistic analysis conducted in 2021 suggested that Misszhouia represented a monophyletic subgroup within Naraoia as traditionally broadly defined.